Lexicon of Musical Invective: The irreconcilable opponent

 The Lexicon provides several examples where music and political threats are closely linked:

 Wagner is the Marat of music, with Berlioz as his Robespierre.

 — A. Gasperini, Le Siècle, Paris, 1858.

 Tchaikovsky's Violin Concerto, in its brutal ingenuousness and denial of all formal constraints, sounds like a rhapsody of nihilism.

 — Dr. Königstern, Illustrierte Wiener Extrablatt, Vienna, December 6, 1881.

 Rhythm, melody, and tonality are three things Mr. Debussy does not know and deliberately disregards.
 His music is vague, floating, without color or contours, without movement and without life...
 No, I shall never agree with these anarchists of music!

 — Arthur Pougin, Le Ménestrel, Paris, May 4, 1902, about Pelléas et Mélisande.

 Prokofiev is a Bolshevik innovator and a musical agitator.

 — Reginald De Koven, New York Herald, November 24, 1918.

 Schönberg is a fanatic of nihilism and destruction.

 — Herbert Gerigk, Die Musik, November 1934.

-One year after the publication of the Lexicon, an audience member continued to refer to Edgard Varèse as the "Dominici of music" in reference to the tumultuous premiere of Déserts at the Théâtre des Champs-Élysées on December 2, 1954.
+Later examples include audience reactions to Edgard Varèse’s Déserts at the Théâtre des Champs-Élysées in 1954, when an attendee compared him to the French murderer Dominici.

-According to the Archbishop of Dubuque (Iowa) in 1938, "a degenerate and demoralizing musical system, ignobly called swing, is at work to corrupt and gnaw at the moral fiber of our youth."
-That same year, jazz bands were banned in the USSR as "chaotic rhythmic organizations with deliberately and pathologically ignoble sounds."
-Maxime Gorky saw jazz as "capitalist perversion."
-An American writer who was both Catholic and racist characterized jazz as a form of "Voodoo in music," emphasizing the expression Negro spiritual.
-In contrast, the theosophist composer Cyril Scott perceived jazz as "the work of Satan, the work of the forces of Darkness."
+Beyond Europe, jazz music was frequently criticized in politically charged terms: in 1938, the Archbishop of Dubuque described swing as "degenerate and demoralizing," while the Soviet Union banned jazz as "chaotic rhythmic organizations with deliberately and pathologically ignoble sounds."
+Maxime Gorky saw jazz as "capitalist perversion", and some American writers similarly associated it with spiritual or moral corruption.
+Conversely, the composer Cyril Scott described jazz as "the work of Satan, the work of the forces of Darkness."

-A close examination of these trends reveals a clear alignment, and Nicolas Slonimsky proposes that these ardent proponents of the waltz consult the Cyclopaedia of Rees, a comprehensive compendium published in London in 1805: "The waltz is a boisterous German dance of recent provenance.
-After observing its performance by a select group of foreigners, we found ourselves reflecting on the potential sentiments of an English mother witnessing her daughter being treated in such a familiar manner, and even more so, the dancers' readiness to engage with these uninhibited gestures."
+Historical commentary on dance and popular music also reflected broader social concerns.
+Slonimsky cited early criticism of the waltz, noting that some commentators viewed the dance as excessively provocative and inappropriate for young women, as reflected in a description in the Cyclopaedia of Rees.